rjaditya-2702/CS6120-NLP/README.md

 1. Run head_masking_samples.py to obtain the samples (the results from this are stored in data/samples if you do not want to install PySpark and run the file.)
 2.

-## To run the word flipping experiment:
+### To run the word flipping experiment:

-## To run the word replacement experiment:
+### To run the word replacement experiment:

 1. Run common_words.py to obtain the 10 most common words per class and replace them with synonyms (the results from this are stored in data/replaced_words_text.csv if you do not want to install PySpark and run the file.)
+2.

+## Nonstandard dependencies:

+- PySpark for sample collection